 When a clinician orders a genetic test to discover the genetic cause of a particular condition, the test will often sequence one or a few genes that seem most likely to be associated with that individual’s set of signs and symptoms.
 However, if the individual’s signs and symptoms do not have an obvious genetic cause, a clinician might order a test that sequences all of the pieces of an individual's DNA that provide instructions for making proteins (called an exome) or a test that sequences all of an individual’s DNA building blocks (nucleotides), called a genome.
 These tests are called whole exome sequencing and whole genome sequencing, respectively.

-In 2013 (and again in 2017), the American College of Medical Genetics and Genomics (ACMG) recommended that all labs performing whole exome and whole genome sequencing tests include the reporting of secondary findings, in addition to any variants that are found related to the primary purpose of the testing.
-The ACMG proposed a list of 59 genes that are associated with a variety of conditions, from cancer to heart disease.
-The 59 genes for which secondary findings are reported were chosen because they are associated with conditions that have a definable set of clinical features, the possibility of early diagnosis, a reliable clinical genetic test, and effective intervention or treatment.
+In 2013, then again in 2017 and 2021, the American College of Medical Genetics and Genomics (ACMG) recommended that all labs performing whole exome and whole genome sequencing tests report particular secondary findings, in addition to any variants that are found related to the primary purpose of the testing.
+In the 2021 updated recommendations, ACMG proposed a list of 73 genes that are associated with a variety of conditions, from cancer to heart disease.
+The 73 genes for which secondary findings are reported were chosen because they are associated with conditions that have a definable set of clinical features, the possibility of early diagnosis, a reliable clinical genetic test, and effective intervention or treatment.
 The goal of reporting these secondary findings to an individual is to provide medical benefit by preventing or better managing health conditions.
 The variants that are reported are known to cause disease.
 Variants of unknown significance, whose involvement in disease at the current time is unclear, are not reported.

 Scientific journal articles for further reading